How to get an e-Visa for Uganda

-To visit the Republic of Uganda you need to apply for an E-Visa.
-This is the process for a single-entry tourist visa as of June 2023.
-The Visa On Arrival is sadly no longer an option.
+To visit the Republic of Uganda, you must apply for an e-Visa.
+As of June 2023, this is the online process for getting a single-entry tourist visa.

 This is the future of travel.
-Seems like everyone is going down the E-Visa route and with it, gone is the freedom on overland travel as many want you to upload onward/return tickets and this for most countries, means a flight.
+Everyone is going down the E-Visa route, and with it, gone is the freedom of overland travel, as many want you to upload onward/return tickets, and this, for most countries, means a flight.

-Yes, you can buy fake tickets, and make one up yourself but why should I have to?
+Yes, you can buy fake tickets or make one up yourself, but why should you have to?

-Here is the website you need to use to obtain your E Visa for Uganda.
+Here is the website you need to use to obtain your e-Visa for Uganda, but sometimes the website is down:

-The Uganda E-Visa application form is less long-winded than the one for Kenya.
+The Uganda E-Visa application form is less wordy than the one for Kenya.

 For the single-entry tourist visa, I needed to upload 4 documents: